hawthorneguild/Guides/_monsters/skinner.md

 When faced with either acid or with its barrier defeated, a Skinner will prefer to flee, ordering the undead under its control to overwhelm its pursuers and buy it time to escape to safety where it may isolate a target, and quickly begin rebuilding the coating of flesh around its form.

 When facing creatures immune to the paralyzing effect of its frightening gaze, a Skinner will prefer to crush the creature into unconsciousness before relieving the victim of its skin through the use of its Flensing Touch.

+> "Flesh so fine, so fine to tear, to gnash the skin; skin to strip, to plait, so nice to plait the strips, so nice, so red the drops that fall; blood so red, so red, so sweet; sweet screams, pretty screams, singing screams, scream your song, sing your screams..."
+> -The ramblings of the sole survivor of an adventuring party encountering a Skinner unprepared.

 ___
 > ## Skinner